Skip Ribbon Commands

 Mental Health Quality Improvement Program and its evaluation

-The Quality Improvement Program for Integrated Mental Health Care at MCS Solutions outlines the goals, objectives, responsibilities, scope, and work plan for all quality-related activities.
+The Quality Improvement Program for Integrated Mental Health Care at MCS Solutions describes the goals, objectives, responsibilities, scope, and work plan for all quality activities.
 The Mental Health Quality Program is comprised of the FHC Board of Directors, the Quality Improvement Committee (QIC), the Quality Department, and committees reporting to the QIC, all within FHC.

 Program Goals